 DayTwo currently offers a personalized nutrition service that includes DNA sequencing of a customer's gut bacteria.

-The company said it will use the proceeds to further develop its core software platform, and to hire additional programmers and bioinformaticians.
+The company said it will use the funding to develop and commercialize its proprietary biomedical data analysis and machine learning platform.

 SerImmune is developing an immune mapping technology that uses next-generation sequencing to identify how circulating antibodies pair with antigens.

 The British genetics company will use the proceeds to support the roll out of its Alzheimer's disease testing service.

 Technology Review reports that researchers in the US have used CRISPR to modify a number of human embryos.

 By introducing genes from butterfly peas and Canterbury bells, researchers in Japan have developed a blue chrysanthemum, according to NPR.